 The Prophet Visited Fatimah Every Day

-According to the narrations, after Fatimah’s marriage, when her house was some distance away from her father’s, the Messenger of Allah (S) would go a long distance to her house every day to see her and say salām to her.
-Maybe this was the reason why the Muslims chose a house near the Prophet’s for Fatimah.
+According to the narrations, after Fatimah’s marriage, when her house was some distance away from her father’s, the Messenger of Allah (s) would go a long distance to her house every day to see her and say salām to her.
+Maybe this was why the Muslims chose a house near the Prophet’s for Fatimah.

 Prophet Muhammad, the Kindest Grandfather

-The Messenger of Allah (S) was very merciful towards his granddaughter, “Amanah”, Zainab’s daughter.
-He loved her a lot, and sometimes he would give her some gifts that were given to him.
+The Messenger of Allah (s) was very merciful towards his granddaughter, “Umama (أمامة),” Zainab’s daughter.
+He loved her a lot, and sometimes the Prophet would give her some gifts that were given to him.

-The book Ṭabaqāt narrates: Once, the Noble Prophet (S) received a necklace.
-He faced his wives and said: “I will give it to the one who is more lovable to me.”
-Then they saw that he gave the necklace to Amanah.
+The book Ṭabaqāt narrates: Once, the Noble Prophet (s) received a necklace.
+He faced his wives and said, “I will give it to the one who is dearer to me.”
+Then they saw that he gave the necklace to Umama.

 The Prophet’s attention to little girls has a separate and sweet story.
-The girls brought up in the presence of the Noble Prophet (S) received a lot of emotional attention from him.
-The Noble Prophet (S) helped them grow up into fine women with a lot of spiritual strength and a strong personality, which meant that they had a high self-confidence and the courage to express themselves when needed to defend the truth in different areas of life.
+The girls brought up in the presence of the Noble Prophet (s) received a lot of emotional attention from him.
+The Noble Prophet (s) helped them grow into fine women with a lot of spiritual strength and a strong personality, which meant they had high self-confidence and the courage to express themselves when needed to defend the truth in different areas of life.